Sign In or Create Account

 Gold or silver assaying ensures that the coins or bars produced by a sovereign or private mint are of the correct and stated purity and weight.
-While most bullion bars come with a certificate of authenticity the certificate is worth the paper it is printed on.
-Unless you conduct a physical assay, you do not know for certain the purity of the bar or coin you are examining.
-However, sovereign mints like the United States Mint or the Royal Canadian Mint rely on internal assays to ensure that their products meet these standards.
+Without an assay certificate, you do not know for certain the purity of the bar or coin you are examining.
+Sovereign mints like the United States Mint or the Royal Canadian Mint rely on internal assays to ensure that their products meet these standards.
 These mints guarantee the fineness and purity of the products they strike.
+While assaying provides a written guarantee of metal purity, most reputable mints can be trusted even if you purchase a bullion coin, round or bar that does not come with an assay certificate.

 Fire Assay